-The Great Ocean Road & 12 Apostles, Australia
+The Great Ocean Road & The 12 Apostles, Australia

 Great Ocean Road - The Twelve Apostles in Australia.
 Complete Touring Guides, information on what to see and do.